Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Simulation Results

-Across all environments, we observe that our model can capture the ranking of options in terms of how often that option may be selected.
+\textbf{Model validation:} We then validate this value by comparing the model's output with the human responses in the fourth environment, where we observe a close alignment in each option.
+Across all environments, we observe that our model can capture the ranking of options in terms of how frequently that option may be selected.
 Additionally, for low-probability choices, where humans assigned a small probability to less favorable paths, the model often rounded these probabilities down to zero.
 This suggests that while the model effectively identifies the most favorable options, it may overlook certain outlier choices.
 Overall, we found that humans tend to assign higher percentages to relatively safer options, even when this results in longer travel distances.
+These results support \textbf{H1} as the predicted choice distribution by the proposed model matches the human ranking of options across environments.